 After a professional practitioner evaluates your skin, we will discuss the best medical peel choice for your skin type.
 After treatment, you can expect your skin to look fresh, smooth, and younger.

 Who Can Benefit from Medical Grade Peels?

 People with fair skin and light hair are the best candidates for a medical peel.
 Still, patients with other skin pigmentation and hair color can achieve good results with an experienced, qualified practitioner.
 If you're unhappy with the appearance of your skin, don't smoke, and have realistic expectations of what can be achieved, then a medical-grade peel could be an excellent option.

 Medical Considerations Before You Decide

 If you're considering medical-grade peels, it's recommended that you don't smoke for a few weeks before and after your treatment.
 If you're taking medication for acne, such as Accutane®, consider an alternative treatment type, as the chemicals can hamper the facial peel process.
 If you have active skin infections and large or unusual scar formations, one of the qualified BHRC practitioners may recommend an alternative treatment for you.
 Finally, if you have a family history of heart problems, the medical-grade peel treatment may not be suitable.

 Consult your doctor for further information.

 Which Medical Peel is RIght for You?

 There are three levels or grades of chemical peels.
-Which one is right for you depends on factors such as your skin color, texture, number of skin imperfections, and elasticity.
+Which one is right for you depends on your skin color, texture, number of skin imperfections, and elasticity.
 A qualified BHRC practitioner can recommend which solution out of the following works best for you.

 Lowest Grade: Alpha Hydroxy Acid (AHA) Peel